KaijuML/rotowire-rg-metric/README.md

 You can now train either an LSTM or a CONV model.
 RG metric is an ensemble of 3 LSTMs and 3 CONVs models.

-Note that checkpoints will be save after each epoch, with their filename indicating the accuracy and recall on a validation set (not seen during training).
+Note that checkpoints will be saved after each epoch, with their filename indicating the accuracy and recall on a validation set (not seen during training).
 I have trained 3 models of each, using arbitrary random seeds.
 If you want to know everything, I've used `--seed` in `1234`, `5678`, `3435`.
 Each time, I selected the best